ShipEngine/firebase-extensions/extensions/validate-address/PREINSTALL.md

-Use this extension to validate addresses.<HELP ME ARIEL>
+Use this extension to validate addresses using the ShipEngine API.

 Here's a basic example document write that would trigger this extension: